-- If there are any significant aspects regarding corporate governance in the company or entities of the group that 1. have not been included in the other sections of this report, but should be included in order to provide more complete and well-reasoned information regarding the corporate governance structure and practices in the entity or its group, briefly describe them. - In this section, you may also include any other information, clarification, or comment relating to the prior sections 2. of this report to the extent they are relevant and not repetitive.
+0 .
+TER INFORMATION OF INVEREES 1.
+If there are any significant aspects regarding corporate governance in the company or entities of the group that have not been included in the other sections of this report, but should be included in order to provide more complete and well-reasoned information regarding the corporate governance structure and practices in the entity or its group, briefly describe them.
+2. In this section, you may also include any other information, clarification, or comment relating to the prior sections of this report to the extent they are relevant and not repetitive.
 Specifically, state whether the company is subject to laws other than Spanish laws regarding corporate governance and, if applicable, include such information as the company is required to provide that is different from the information required in this report.

-- 3. The company may also state whether it has voluntarily adhered to other international, industrial, or other codes of ethical principles or good practice.
+3. The company may also state whether it has voluntarily adhered to other international, industrial, or other codes of ethical 3. principles or good practice.
 If so, identify the code in question and the date of adherence thereto.
-In particular, mention whether the company has signed up to the Code of Good Tax Practice, of 20th July 2010: - \Section A.2.

-On 26th January 2022, T. Rowe Price International, a portfolio investment company that manages investments on behalf of different clients that operate in different sectors (wholly controlled by T. Rowe Price Associates, Inc., which is in turn controlled 100% by T. Rowe Price Group, Inc.), exceeded the threshold of 3% of the Company's capital, specifically reaching a holding of 3.07%.

-On 2nd February 2022, THREADNEEDLE ASSET MANAGEMENT COMPANY, a portfolio investment company, informed the CNMV that it had reduced its shareholding in the Company below the threshold of 3%, and specifically now held a stake of 2.99%.

-On 9th March 2022, BLACKROCK INC. informed the CNMV that it had reduced its shareholding in the Company below the threshold of 3%, and specifically now held a stake of 2.992%.

-\Section C.1.11

-Mr Eloi Planes Corts is a member of the Board of Trustees of the Empresa y Clima Private Foundation.
-Mr Jose Manuel Vargas Lopez is Senior Advisor of Rhône Capital LLC.
-Mr Brian McDonald is a Trustee of the US Naval Academy Athletics and Scholarship Foundation.

-This annual corporate governance report was approved by the Board of Directors of the company at its meeting held on:

-State whether any directors voted against or abstained in relation to the approval of this Report.

-[] Yes [ \ ] No
+In particular, mention whether the company has signed up to the Code of Good Tax Practice, of 20 th July 2010: Section C.1.11 Ar Eloy Planes Corts is a member of the Board of Trustees of the Business and Climate Private Foundation.
+N ⁄Ir José Manuel Vargas López is Senior Advisor of Rhône Group LLC N Ar Brian McDonald is a Trustee of the US Naval Academic Athletics and Scholarship Foundation This a nnual corporate governance report was approved by the Board of Directors of the company at its meeting held on: 30/03/2023 State whether any directors voted against or abstained in relation to the approval of this Report. [] Yes [v] No

-Auditor's report on the "Information Related to the System of Internal Control Over Financial Reporting (ICFR)" of Fluidra, S.A. for the year 2021
+Auditor's report on the "Information Related to the System of Internal Control Over Financial Reporting (ICFR)" of Fluidra, S.A. for the year 2022